1000Bulbs/laptop/README.md

 ## Requirements

-* macOS Ventura (13.x) on Apple Silicon and Intel
+- macOS Sonoma (14.x) on Apple Silicon and Intel
-* macOS Monterey (12.x) on Apple Silicon and Intel
+- macOS Ventura (13.x) on Apple Silicon and Intel

 ## Install